wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.       Expires August 27, 2015                [Page 6]
+Contavalli, et al.      Expires September 8, 2015               [Page 6]

-Internet-Draft        Client Subnet in DNS Requests        February 2015
+Internet-Draft        Client Subnet in DNS Requests           March 2015

       In replies, it mirrors the same value as in the queries.
 It can